smithermansl/shelby-test/README.md

 # Clark Take-Home Code Challenge

 ## Requirements
 Take a look at `src/data.js`.
-This is an approximation of what normalized billing data from our API looks like.
+This is an approximation of what data from our API looks like once it has been normalized.

 For this exercise, we'd like you to do the following: